-Direct the department's financial planning and accounting practices.
+He/She will direct the department's financial planning and accounting practices;

 Assure an efficient, high-functioning infrastructure to support the Department's clinical, educational and research missions.

-Master's degree in business administration or similar degree and a minimum of seven years of progressive responsibility at a managerial level, preferably in an academic health center.
+Bachelor's degree in business administration or similar degree and a minimum of ten years of progressive responsibility at a managerial level, preferably in an academic health center.

 Equal Opportunity Employer / Disability / Veteran